celery/ceps/draft/celery-5-high-level-architecture.rst

 Internal Task Queue
 +++++++++++++++++++

-The internal task queue is an in-memory priority queue which the worker uses to queue tasks for execution.
+The internal task queue is an in-memory queue which the worker uses to queue tasks for execution.

 The queue must be thread-safe and coroutine-safe.